paroma/paroma.github.io/index.md

 I graduated from the Stanford Ph.D. program, where I was advised by [Prof. Christopher Ré](http://cs.stanford.edu/people/chrismre/) and affiliated with the [DAWN](http://dawn.cs.stanford.edu), [SAIL](http://ai.stanford.edu), and [StatML](http://statsml.stanford.edu) groups.
 I was supported by the [Stanford Graduate Fellowship](https://vpge.stanford.edu/fellowships-funding/sgf/details) and the [National Science Foundation Graduate Research Fellowship](https://www.nsfgrfp.org).
 My research interests revolved around _weak supervision_, or using high-level knowledge in the form of noisy labeling sources to efficiently label massive datasets required to train machine learning models.
 In this context, I'm also interested in using _developer exhaust_, byproducts of the data analytics pipeline, to simplify complex [statistical](#coral) and [search-based](#snuba) problems.

 <!-- My CV is [here](cv.pdf). -->

 #### <a name="news"></a>Latest News

-| 08/30/20 | Great time talking about Snorkel at [WiMLDS](http://wimlds.org)!
+| 08/30/20 | Had a great time talking about Snorkel at [WiMLDS](http://wimlds.org)!

 | 07/14/20 | [Snorkel AI](snorkel.ai) is out of stealth!

-| 05/05/20 | Talked about Snorkel at [WT2](http://www.womentransformingtechnology.com)!
+| 05/05/20 | Enjoyed talking about Snorkel at [WT2](http://www.womentransformingtechnology.com)!

-#### <a name="project"></a>Projects
+#### <a name="project"></a>Selected Projects

 ##### <a name="multi"></a>Multi-Resolution Weak Supervision for Sequential Data
 ###### NeurIPS 2019